vvkuryshev/GY-MCU90640-RPI-Python/README.md

 The resulting images and the scheme of connection the module with the Raspberry Pi are shown in the image above.
 The main.py script is tested for RPI 3 B + and RPI Zero W.

-Description of the connection process is on https://habr.com/ru/post/435946/.
-Unfortunately, only in Russian, but you can use Google Translator too)
+The description of connection process is on https://habr.com/ru/post/435946/.
+Unfortunately, only in Russian, but you can use Google Translator too )